pola-rs/polars/py-polars/docs/source/reference/sql/set_operations.rst

      - Combine the complete result sets of two or more SELECT statements.
        The final result set will be composed of all rows from each query.
    * - :ref:`UNION [ALL] BY NAME <union_by_name>`
-     - Combine the result sets of two or more SELECT statements by column name instead of by position; if `ALL` is omitted the final result will have no duplicate rows.
+     - Combine the result sets of two or more SELECT statements, aligning columns by name instead of by ordinal position; if `ALL` is omitted the final result will have no duplicate rows.
+This also combines columns from both datasets.

 .. _union: